 - Identifying risks and resources

 - How you will sell or brand yourself

 As much as possible hold doubts lightly and develop the willingness to take action while maintaining a focus on your vision.
 Walk with me as your career coach in the direction of your dreams.

 Let me guide you in making the change or pivoting towards what you truly desire.
 See yourself in that new job or starting your own business.
 It can become real.

-In individual sessions by Skype, telephone or in-person (Monterey, Silicon Valley or San Francisco, CA) I offer:
+In individual sessions by Zoom, telephone or in-person (Monterey, Silicon Valley or San Francisco, CA) I offer: